 Google has just started working on the next major Android version, Android 14.
-The company recently introduced the first developer preview, which is available on the official site of Google; however, the software is simply compatible with select Pixel devices.
-According to the developer preview changelog, we got to see some improvements in the working of apps, battery optimization, and making a more smooth user experience.
+The company has already introduced a couple of developer preview, which is available on the official site of Google; however, the software is simply compatible with select Pixel devices.

 Android 14 availability

 Google introduces a new Android version every year at approximately the same time, so if we take the previous timeline of Android updates, it will get the second developer preview of Android 14 at the end of March, and then the company will introduce beta updates from the April and then moving ahead the stable update will be available by June.
 However, the mentioned updates will be limited to select-pixel smartphones.

 Just like last year, we will see the beta version updates of the new One UI (One UI 6.0) in the flagship devices, including Galaxy S23, Galaxy Z Fold4, Flip4, Galaxy S22, and the fifth generation folding phones from the starting week of August, then in the next month, i.e., October 2023, we will receive the stable update of One UI 6.0 in any of the flagship devices, last time the Galaxy S22 was the first device which has got the stable update.

 Like every year, the One UI Beta Program will be open to participants in China, Germany, India, Poland, the Republic of Korea, the United Kingdom, and the United States.